hjelev/rpi-mqtt-monitor/README.md

 * git
 * paho-mqtt

-Only python is not automatically installed, the rest of the dependancies should be handeled by the auto installation.
+Only python is not automatically installed, the rest of the dependencies should be handled by the auto installation.
-It will also help you configure the host and credentials for the mqtt server in config.py and create the cronjob configuration for you.
+It will also help you configure the host and credentials for the mqtt server in config.py and create the service or cronjob configuration for you.
+It is recommended to run the script as a service, this way you can use the restart, shutdown and display control buttons in Home Assistant.

 ### Manual

-If you don't like the automated installation here are manuall installation instructions (missing the creation of virtual environment).
+If you don't like the automated installation here are manual installation instructions (missing the creation of virtual environment).

 1. Install pip if you don't have it: